 I was actually looking forward to it though.
 I lived in South Florida for long enough that snow is still a big novelty for me and I am a sucker for building a snowman.
 I was also looking forward to seeing how things would go without power in the arctic chill.

-However, problems crop up immediately.
-For starters, I realized that most of my blackout preps have been focused on long term survival situations.
+However, problems cropped up immediately.
+For starters, I realized that most of my blackout preparedness has been focused on long term survival situations.
 I have assembled a “tool box” and a skill set that will allow me to weather a Grid Down situation resulting from a solar storm or EMP attack.

 I can also to get through a financial collapse and hunker down in a period of social disorder.
 However, for a little ice storm, I found myself in line at Walmart with all the non-preppers grabbing those few essentials at the last minute.